-While CMS continues pushing providers to get their national provider identification numbers (NPI), some in the industry have expressed concern over the lack of a central directory listing physician NPIs.
+WASHINGTON - While CMS continues pushing providers to get their national provider identification (NPI) numbers, the industry has expressed concern over the lack of a central directory listing physician NPI numbers.

 "That is one of the biggest stumbling blocks to prevent fully compliant implementation of NPI across the board without claims delay," said Andrea Stark, a Medicare consultant for MiraVista.
-"That information should be made public to facilitate the coordination of that."
+"That information should be made public to facilitate coordination."

-Beginning May 23, HMEs must include the referring doctor's NPI on Medicare claims.
-Ideally, Medicare says, providers should begin using NPIs at least 120 days before that, allowing time to implement the numbers in current business practices and work out any bugs.
+Beginning May 23, HMEs must include the referring doctor's NPI number on Medicare claims.
+Ideally, Medicare says, providers should begin using NPI numbers at least 120 days before that, allowing time to implement the numbers in current business practices and work out any bugs.

-Mark Gielniak, vice president of Warren, Mich.-based Diabetes Plus, said getting his NPI was easy.
-Getting the NPIs of his referral sources is another matter.
+Mark Gielniak, vice president of Warren, Mich.-based Diabetes Plus, said getting his NPI number was easy.
+Getting the NPI numbers of his referral sources is another matter.

 As of Jan.
-18, 1.6 million providers, had NPIs--about 40%--estimated Kim Brummett, who sits on the National Uniform Claims Committee that oversees the NPI numbers.
+18, 1.6 million or 40% of providers had NPI numbers, estimated Kim Brummett, who sits on the National Uniform Claims Committee that oversees NPI numbers.
 Without a directory, she fears, providers, hospitals, labs--anyone who bills Medicare--will slam physicians with calls all at once, creating system-wide problems.

-"You can't possibly get all the NPIs for physicians loaded and ready to roll (in one day)--let alone feel comfortable that the DMERCs and the MACS (will be able) to recognize the NPIs (for anyone)," said Brummett.
+"You can't possibly get all the NPI numbers for physicians loaded and ready to roll (in one day)--let alone feel comfortable that the DMERCs and the MACS (will be able) to recognize the NPI numbers (for anyone)," said Brummett.

 CMS plans to publish a notice in the Federal Register at some point describing its policy for disseminating information from the National Plan and Provider Enumeration System, said a CMS official.